alex-h-stone/spring-boot-microservice-reference/README.md

 #### Integration tests

-See the package src\test\java\com\cgi\example\petstore\integration for examples of integration tests utilising WireMock and Embedded MongoDB.
+See the test package integration for examples of integration tests utilising WireMock and de.flapdoodle embedded MongoDB.

 ---